 How long does it take for the bread to rise?

-It really depends.
+It depends.
 Different factors can affect the proofing time of your bread, such as:

 - the water temperature.

-In a warm kitchen, your dough may proof in 40-60 minutes.
-It can take 2-3 hours in a cold kitchen.
-It’s important to create a nice toasty environment for your dough to rise.
+In a warm kitchen, your dough may proof in 40-60 minutes, while it can take 2-3 hours in a cold kitchen.
+It’s essential to create a nice, toasty environment for your dough to rise.

 How do I get the dough to rise faster?

 My recommendation is to use an oven.
 Place a baking pan/dish of boiling water on a lower rack and place the bowl with dough on an upper rack.
-Sometimes even with just the light on, it gets nice and warm.
+Sometimes, it gets nice and warm, even with just the light on.
+You can also use a microwave and place a dish of boiling water inside the microwave.

 Why is my dough not rising?